 And if you happen to visit in Summer you can enjoy the hiking trails, mountain biking trails, scenic caves and even a gondola ride with spectacular views.

 First things first, get yourself on the slopes!
 No matter if you’re a professional double black diamond skier or a first-time snowboarder, there is a run for everyone up at Blue Mountain.

-For avid skier/snowboarders, there are 43 runs to choose from all over the hill.
-And don’t forget to check-in for some apres-ski drinks in the chalet after your snow session.
+For avid skiers/snowboarders, there are 43 runs to choose from all over the hill.
+And don’t forget to check in for some apres-ski drinks in the chalet after your snow session.

 If you aren’t up for skiing/boarding why not check out the snowshoe trails that surround the mountain.
 Want a bit more activity than that, there are also hike ‘n tube.